jadebono/DLT5141/html/css.md

 }
 ```

+**Notes**:

+1. You can nest flexboxes inside flexboxes.
-**Note**: While flexbox is powerful tool, it can get complicated quickly.
+1. While flexbox is powerful tool, it can get complicated quickly.
 It is often advisable to plan your flexboxes and items with a resources as in the links below.
 These will help you design your layout and generate the CSS automatically for you.

 **[Try it here](https://jsfiddle.net/)**